Phillbot/bot-farm/README.md

 - database for registration data ✅
 - chart ✅

-- sending to users functions with delay and clear delay
 - remove consoles, add logger
 - limit requests\*\*
 - connect JIRA (?)
-- custom reglament time (?)
 - queue + redis (?)
 - webpack for build all file types

 \*Use grammy i18n

 \*\*At this moment its control by telegram because almost request send to telegram API

 **ENV vars**